suuniqo/mc-daemon/README.md

 ## Troubleshooting
 Having trouble?
-Please create a [GitHub Issue](https://github.com/suuniqo/mc-daemon/issues/new) - it helps improving the app and assisting other users facing similar problems.
+Please create a [GitHub Issue](https://github.com/suuniqo/mc-daemon/issues/new) - It helps improving the app and assisting other users facing similar problems.
 Include error messages and your setup details for faster resolution!